cp0153/NewsFeed/progress/11-23/Report.md

 **Robert Farinelli 01402045**
 * Refactored Menu events to work with with the new api
 * changed Navigation view menu to dynamic based on the News categories based on the API

+**Jacob Rothmel 01322102**
+* Added abilitiy to download image bitmaps asynchronously for each article
+* More back end work on firebase set up and started setting up for history views and user accounts